 While we would love to bring along everyone who wants to go on our pilgrimages, we are not able to offer discounts or scholarships like we do for our Institute courses.
 But that doesn’t mean you can’t be creative and find ways to get yourself on the pilgrimage!
 Below are 10 ways to raise funds and cover part or all of your pilgrimage cost.
 If you have any ideas you’d like to share, reply to this email and we’ll add them to this list!

 1. Online fundraising campaign.
 Create an online fundraising campaign and share your story to inspire donations.
 Why is this pilgrimage so important to you?
-If you are in ministry, how will this help you server better?
+If you are in ministry, how will this help you serve?
 Write out your story and then send the link out to family, friends, colleagues and whoever else may find it on social media and email.
 You may be surprised at the generosity of those who believe in your mission to be on this pilgrimage.

 2. Parish benefactors.
 Share your story with your pastor and ask if he knows of any benefactors who might want to sponsor you.
-Perhaps a short testimony in the parish bulletin (sending people to your GoFundMe page) will cover most or all of the cost to join the pilgrimage.
+Perhaps a short testimony in the parish bulletin (sending people to your online fundraising page) will cover most or all of the cost to join the pilgrimage.
 If your pastor is not willing to place something in the bulletin, if you cook, see if he may be open to having a fundraising dinner in the parish hall.

 3. Sell your crafts on ETSY.com.
 This is a fantastic site where anyone can sell their crafts.
 If you feel uncomfortable asking people for donations, put your crafts, paintings, woodwork, metalwork, and other hobby crafts for sale on ETSY and explain that proceeds will help you fulfill your dream to be part of this pilgrimage.
 Many people are happy to support your dream and get a meaningful craft, painting or artifact too.